Neck Care in KL Without Surgery

 A herniated, extruded, and fragmented disc describes non-contained slipped discs.
 In other words, herniated, extruded, and fragmented discs are conditions where disc fibers tear, allowing the nucleus pulposus (the soft gel-like center of the disc) to rupture through and compress the spinal cord and spinal nerves.

-Herniated neck discs, including extruded and fragmented discs in the neck, are the most dangerous forms of a slipped disc because they can cause excruciating pain, disability, and paralysis in the arms or legs.
+Herniated neck discs, including extruded and fragmented discs in the neck, are the most dangerous forms of a slipped disc because they can cause excruciating discomfort, disability, and paralysis in the arms or legs.

 What Are The Typical Symptoms Of Disc Bulge In The Neck?

 As mentioned, a disc bulge is a mild form of slip disc.
-Typical symptoms of the classic disc bulge include stiffness, discomfort, or pain in the neck, top of the shoulder, and upper back.
-When the disc bulge progresses to the stage of prolapse or protrusion, you may feel numbness, tingling, burning sensations in the shoulder, arms, hands, or fingers and neck discomfort and upper back pain.
+Typical symptoms of the classic disc bulge include stiffness, discomfort, or discomfort in the neck, top of the shoulder, and upper back.
+When the disc bulge progresses to the stage of prolapse or protrusion, you may feel numbness, tingling, burning sensations in the shoulder, arms, hands, or fingers and neck discomfort and upper back discomfort.

 Typical Symptoms Of Disc Hernia (Herniated Or Ruptured Disc) In The Neck?